 The result is that we desensitised ourselves in order to survive.
-This involved splitting some of the connections between our head, heart and body, which meant we stopped knowing what we felt, our thinking became confused and our bodies full of tension or lethargy.
+This involved splitting some of the connections between our head, heart and body, which meant we stopped knowing what we feel, our thinking became confused and our bodies are full of tension or lethargy.
 This is part of all our stories to some extent!

 The other result is that we ended up believing deep down that we are ‘not good enough’ in some way.
-This explains why we can be so self-destructive, a part of us believes that we are “not worth caring about”, so we might as well carry on killing ourselves.
+This explains why we can be so self-destructive, a part of us believes that we are “not worth caring about”, so we might as well carry on destroying ourselves.
 The lack of self-esteem can be felt as an emptiness we try and fill will food.

 So, what to do?